UCF-SST-Lab/UCF-SST-CitySim1-Dataset/README.md

 The dataset documentation and file format description can be found [here](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset/wiki/Home).

 ## Data Extraction Tool
 [UCF-SST Automated Roadway Conflicts Identify System (A.R.C.I.S)](https://github.com/ozheng1993/A-R-C-I-S)

-## Contributing

-Contributions to this repository are welcome.
-Examples of things you can contribute:
--TBD

-See [publication](paper)  built on top of CitySim and ARCIS.

 ## Project Team